 Service Management, Tourism - Master of Science programme

-The tourism industry is one of the fastest growing industries.
-Committed individuals who can develop and lead service operations are in high demand.
-The specialisation in Tourism is aimed at those with career ambitions in the tourism industry with the entire world as their field of work.
+The tourism industry is experiencing major changes and challenges.
+Committed individuals, who can develop, lead and transform service operations are needed more than ever.
 Tourism is studied from a multidisciplinary perspective combining elements of management, marketing, social sciences and humanities.
 You will gain deeper knowledge of destination development and marketing, value creation and innovation within tourism as well as project management.

 After graduation, you will be able to independently and strategically develop and manage service operations in the tourism industry.
 Graduates will be able to work as managers, analysts, consultants or researchers in the events, tourism, travel, transport and hotel industries.